 Welcome to 2018!
 Each new year is an opportunity to learn, grow, and make an impact, and we hope this year is a great one for you and your practice.

-Over the course of this year, we know that you might be faced with the difficult job of delivering the news of a terminal prenatal diagnosis.
+Over the course of this year, we know that you might be faced with the difficult job of delivering the news of a prenatal diagnosis of a life-limiting condition.
 We understand that presenting this news to patients can be challenging both professionally and personally.
 Communicating with and providing care to parents in the aftermath of a diagnosis can be a difficult and emotional experience for patient and doctor which is why we want to support you as you provide care to your patients.

 As the new year begins, we want to share with you how Carrying To Term has grown and why we believe in supporting doctors and medical professionals like you.